 - a.
-Insert one end of the comparison gage into the suspected defective modulator sleeve.
-Insert the opposite end of the gage into a known good modulator of the same part number as the suspected defective modulator.
-Refer to modulator usage chart in paragraph at back of this section.
+Insert one end of the comparison gage into the suspected modulator sleeve.
+Insert the opposite end of the gage into a known good modulator of the same part number as the suspected modulator.
 The part number of the modulator assembly is located on the back side of the modulator. - b.
-Holding the modulators in a horizontal position, see Figure 7D-40, bring them slowly together under pressure.
-The modulator bellows in question, if defective, will reach the center line of the comparison gage before the known good modulator lines up with the outer gage line.
-See Figure 7D-41.
+Holding the modulators in a horizontal position, see Figure 7D-3, bring them slowly together under pressure.
+The modulator bellows in question, if bad, will reach the center line of the comparison gage before the known good modulator lines up with the outer gage line.
+See Figure 7D-4.